cpcobb/cpcobb.deathgrindfreak.io/join-us.md

 **Clan Tag:** #UU98QC9 <br/>
 **Clan Shield:** Green/Black <img src="/badge.jpg" width="50px"/>

-No rushed bases.
-If you can't use clash caller please don't join. <br/> To avoid scouts we do not accept Jedi requests on prep/war days. <br/> Trophy level is 1000 to join, but there is no trophy level requirement. <br/>
+Trophy level is 1000 to join, but there is no trophy level requirement. <br/>
 You must agree to follow our rules under The Jedi Code section and speak English.